Anglers in the Gulf Stream reporting yellowfin, blackfin tuna

 Oregon Inlet

-Activity is very slow due to rough waters from Hurricane Maria, inshore anglers are reeling in speckled trout, red drum and a few flounder.
+Activity remains slow with high winds, and lack of booking with the season. inshore anglers are reeling in speckled trout, red drum and a few bluefish.
 These fish have been biting on live bait and plastic jigs.
-Starting Oct.
-1, striped bass season will open up.
 A few boats that have managed to go offshore were able to reel in mahi and blackfin tunas, with ballyhoos and spreader bars.
 Contact: Oregon Inlet Fishing Center 252-441-6301, www.oregon-inlet.com.

 Buxton/Hatteras